souffle-lang/souffle-lang.github.io/pages/docs/handtuning.md

 - `max-ratio`: Prioritise max ratio of bound args
 - `least-free`: Choose the atom with the least number of unbound arguments
 - `least-free-vars`: Choose the atom with the least amount of unbound variables
-- `profile-use`: Reorder based on the given profiling information
 - `input`: Goal: Prioritise (1) all-bound, (2) input, then (3) rest

-You can view the effect of different SIPS strategies on the query plan using the `--show=transformed-datalog` option.

 ## Datastructure
 The datastructure for a relation can be specifically chosen by adding an appropriate attribute to the relation declaration, e.g.,